lokehagberg/flowback-frontend/README.md

 //Have paragraphs in functions to differentiate different operations
 ```
 # Docker
 To easily run the frontend everywhere we use docker to containerize the application.
 To run the container, you must have docker installed.
+Docker setup inspired from [self-hosted-sveltekit-demo](https://github.com/khromov/self-hosted-sveltekit-demo/tree/main)

 ### Install docker
 It is recommended to install docker desktop.